European Environment Agency: Member countries

 The member states of the European Union are members; however other states may become members of it by means of agreements concluded between them and the EU.

 It was the first EU body to open its membership to the 13 candidate countries (pre-2004 enlargement).

-The EEA has 32 member countries and six cooperating countries.
+The EEA has 32 member countries and seven cooperating countries.
 The members are the 27 European Union member states together with Iceland, Liechtenstein, Norway, Switzerland and Turkey.

 Since Brexit in 2020, the UK is not a member of the EU anymore and therefore not a member state of the EEA.

-The six Western Balkan countries are cooperating countries: Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia as well as Kosovo under the UN Security Council Resolution 1244/99.
+Seven EU candidate countries are cooperating countries: Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia as well as Kosovo under the UN Security Council Resolution 1244/99.
 These cooperation activities are integrated into Eionet and are supported by the EU under the "Instrument for Pre-Accession Assistance".

 The EEA is an active member of the EPA Network.